fkeruzore/fkeruzore.github.io/_pages/research.md

 ---
-layout: archive
+layout: research-home
 title: "Research"
 permalink: /research/
 author_profile: true
+themes: [gastrophysics, simulations, software]
 ---

 I am mainly interested in galaxy clusters and their use in cosmology.

-# Background: Cosmology with galaxy clusters
+## Background: Cosmology with galaxy clusters

 My research activity lies in the field of observational cosmology, in particular using galaxy clusters as a cosmological probe.
 Hosted by the most massive dark matter halos in the Universe, galaxy clusters represent a formidable tracer of the cosmic matter distribution, and of its evolution with time.